directus-labs/awesome-directus/README.md

 - [Sanitize HTML](https://github.com/licitdev/directus-extension-sanitize-html) - Sanitize HTML inputs to Directus.
 - [Directus LogSnag](https://github.com/Intevel/directus-logsnag) - Sending your events from Directus directly to your phone using LogSnag.
 - [Field Actions](https://github.com/utomic-media/directus-extension-field-actions) - Adds copy to clipboard and open URL's action-buttons to fields (interface + display).
+- [Generate Types](https://github.com/maltejur/directus-extension-generate-types) - Adds a module for generating typescript types for a Directus JS-SDK connected to that Directus database.
+Also can generate Python or OpenAPI types.
+- [Computed Interface](https://github.com/rezo-labs/directus-extension-computed-interface) - Perform computed value based on other fields

 ## Tools